zoffline/zwift-offline/README.md

 * Install Python 3 (https://www.python.org/downloads/) if not already installed
   * On Windows, installing Python via the Microsoft Store is highly recommend!
 If using a Python installer, ensure that in the first Python installer screen "Add Python 3.x to PATH" is checked.
-  * Python 2 remains supported for now, but it is not recommended.
 * Install dependencies: flask, flask_sqlalchemy, flask-login, pyjwt, gevent, python-protobuf, protobuf3_to_dict, stravalib (optional)
   * e.g., on Linux/Mac: ``pip3 install flask flask_sqlalchemy flask-login pyjwt gevent protobuf protobuf3_to_dict stravalib``
   * e.g., on Windows in command prompt: ``pip install flask flask_sqlalchemy flask-login pyjwt gevent protobuf protobuf3_to_dict stravalib``